 The 1993 Stock Option and Performance Incentive Plan as amended (the "Plan"), which is shareholder approved, provides for the grant of incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock, performance-based restricted stock, performance units and unrestricted shares.
 Although the Plan allows for stock options to be granted at prices below fair market value, the Company has historically granted such options at the fair market value of the stock on the date of grant.
 Stock options and restricted stock awards have a maximum term of ten years.
 Stock options generally vest over 4 years with 25% vesting each year.
 Restricted stock generally vests (the restrictions lapse) over a two to six year period.
-Under the Company's Plan, approximately 100 million options and restricted shares have been authorized to be granted to employees and directors.
-Approximately 22 million options and restricted shares were available for grant at April 29, 2006.
+Under the Company's Plans, approximately 100 million options, restricted and unrestricted shares have been authorized to be granted to employees and directors.
+Approximately 22 million options and restricted shares were available for grant at July 29, 2006.

 In anticipation of SFAS 123(R), the Company did not modify the Plan or terms of any previously granted options.
-During the first quarter of 2006, the Company issued performance-based restricted stock awards based on a target.
-The target number of shares of performance-based restricted stock to be issued is based upon compensation objectives.
+During the first quarter of 2006, the Company issued performance-based restricted stock awards.
 The fair value of these shares is measured on the date that the performance goals and the target number of shares are communicated.
-The final number of shares of performance-based restricted stock issued restricted stock issued to each employee is determined at the end of each Spring and Fall selling season, based upon performance against specified financial goals.
+The final number of shares of performance-based restricted stock issued to each employee is determined at the end of each Spring and Fall selling season, based upon performance against specified financial goals.
 The vesting period of these awards ranges from two to three years.